Feel right as if you are in a tropical land while you learn how to make this fresh and flaky Lemon Pepper Tilapia!

 Like I mentioned before – I couldn’t keep myself from taking pictures of all the flowers

-And this is how Konrad’s cousin prepared the Tilapia – outdoors over a charcoal fire in a wok-like pan (and a little more oil than I ended up using).
+And this is how Konrad’s cousin prepared the tilapia – that is, outdoors, over a charcoal fire in a wok-like pan (and a little more oil than I ended up using).
 The very warm temperatures make outdoor cooking very appealing.
 It doesn’t heat up the house and you might catch the occasional breeze to cool down.
+Enjoy!!

 - lemon pepper seasoning